iron-io/ironfunctions-murano/package/README.md

 * Docker standalone host
     * Containers are run on a dedicated VM running Docker.
-* Kubernetes
+* Kubernetes pod
-    * Run Docker applications in a clustered environment on Kubernetes pods.
+    * Run Docker applications in a clustered environment on Kubernetes pod(s).

 ### Getting started